consi/bird-gre-example/README.md

 Usage
 -----
-Just clone this repository and invoke command:
+Just clone this repository and invoke command (this assumes that you have vagrant installed and configured):
 ```
 vagrant up
 ```